ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 - What are the most mentioned words in the negative and positive reviews?
 What insights could they get from them?

 #### Why Britannia International Hotel Canary Wharf?
-While doing the Exploratory Data Analysis, I noticed that Britannia International Hotel Canary Wharf was the hotel with the highest number of reviews and the average is score is 6.7, which means that I
+While doing the Exploratory Data Analysis, I noticed that Britannia International Hotel Canary Wharf was the hotel with the highest number of reviews and the average is score is 6.7, which means that there is probably room for improvement and it is more likely to find different wordclouds for negative and positive reviews.

 ## Data and Methods